d-a-t/cs1302-hw06/README.md

 ### Checkpoint 2 Steps

+1. For the next method, create and checkout a branch called `method2` using the same steps given in the previous checkpoint.

 1. Take a close look at the `printlnMappedMatches` method and its associated Javadoc in `LambdaFun.java`.
    The exact signature for this method is:

    ```java
    private static <T> void printlnMappedMatches(T[] t, Predicate<T> p, Function<T, String> f)
    ```

    Answer the following questions about this method in your notes:
    * What is the generic type parameter?
    * Specifically, what reference types can replace `T`?